Updated February 22, 2023 | By Wilson Kehoe Winingham staff

-If you or a loved one have been a victim of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
+If you or a loved one have been a victim of medical malpractice, contact an Indianapolis Medical Malpractice Attorney from Wilson Kehoe Winingham.
 The lawyers at WKW can help you build your case and fight for the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 In 1975, the Indiana General Assembly passed the Indiana Malpractice Act, which defines malpractice as a tort or breach of contract based on healthcare or…